a-torgovitsky/pies/README.md

 ### Software Acknowledgment

-The code uses the MATLAB function [MergeBrackets.m](https://www.mathworks.com/matlabcentral/fileexchange/24254-interval-merging) developed by Bruno Luong.
+The code uses the MATLAB function [MergeBrackets.m](https://www.mathworks.com/matlabcentral/fileexchange/24254-interval-merging) written by Bruno Luong.
 A copy of this code is included in `./src/MergeBrackets.m`.

 ### Problems or Bugs?